 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurant

-Today we visit to the view point at National park headquarter in the morning to see the view of Mt.
+Today we visit the viewpoint at National park headquarter in the morning to see the view of Mt.
 Everest(8848m), Lhotse(8516m), Nuptse(7856m), Amadablam(6856m) and many other snowy mountains as well visiting the National park museum.
-Also you can make a day hike up to Everest View Hotel.
+Also, you can make a day hike up to Everest View Hotel.

-After a short climb from here, you pass the teahouses of Lhabarma and travel a level path on a gentle sloping mountainside to Luza.
-The trail climbs up following the yak pastures and once you reach at the ridge, you see Machhermo spreading out in the valley below.
+After a short climb from here, you pass the teahouses of Lhabarma and travel a level path on a gently sloping mountainside to Luza.
+The trail climbs up following the yak pastures and once you reach the ridge, you see Machhermo spreading out in the valley below.
+Overnight in Lodge.

-Day hike to the mountains above the Machhermo in the morning and return back to the hotel.
+Day hike to the mountains above the Machhermo in the morning for acclimatization and return back to the hotel.

 The trail follows the valley with gentle climbing to 4th Lake, which is the biggest lake in the valley.
-Afterwards it is steep climbing higher up to 5th Lake where we can see the view of the glaciers, Mt.
-Cho-oyu and Mt.
+Afterwards, it is steep climbing higher up to 5th Lake where we can see the view of the glaciers, Mt.
+Cho-Oyu and Mt.
 Everest.
-Return back same way to Gokyo village.
+Return back the same way to Gokyo village.

 The trail descends to the Imja Khola and starts climbing steeply through the blue pine and Rhododendron forests.
-Continue climb the Mountain diagonally until come to the ridge, to arrive at Tengboche.
+Continue to climb the Mountain diagonally until coming to the ridge, to arrive at Tengboche.
 It is a large plateau and in front is the splendid monastery, where we stay in the Guesthouse.
 Tengboche is the biggest monastery in this Khumbu area about 50 monks and one of the best places for the view of the mountains including Mt.
-Everest, Lhotse, thamserku and Amadablam.
+Everest, Lhotse, Thamserku, and Amadablam.

-Trek down to Phunki Tenga, then climbs back through pine forests along the small villages and reach to Sanasa and kyangjuma.
-The trail walking along the hill side with several ups and down to Namche bazaar.
-Then continue walk down to Monjo.
+Trek down to Phunki Tenga, then climbs back through pine forests along with the small villages and reach to Sanasa and kyangjuma.
+The trail walking along the hillside with several ups and down to Namche Bazaar.
+Then continue to walk down to Monjo.